Luminoid/blog/source/_posts/Git-Amateur-Guide.md

 ``` bash
 git log <commit> [<path>...]
 ```
+`--follow`: Continue listing the history of a file beyond renames

 Show the commits from `start` to `end` (`start` not included).
 `start..end`: the set of commits reachable from `end` that are not reachable from `start`
 ``` bash